Grimsby Minster: Choir

-Grimsby Minster was known for being the only parish church in England to have its own choir school, St James' School.
+Grimsby Minster was the only parish church in England to have its own choir school, St James' School.
 The school was founded in 1880 as St James' Choir School by Canon James Peter Young to educate choirboys and it is now a co-educational school of the Alpha Group.

-Since September 2013, instituted by organist Anthony Pinel, choristers have been drawn from across the county of North East Lincolnshire and, in his successor's time, beyond and membership of the choir is open to girls as well as boys.
+Since September 2013, instituted by organist Anthony Pinel, boy choristers have been drawn from across the county of North East Lincolnshire and, in his successor's time, beyond and membership of the choir is also open to girls.

-A major recruitment drive is currently under way in order to restore the minster choir to its former glory, still as a truly inclusive group open to all who would benefit from the musical education offered.
-The current Director of Music, Mark Wilde, is working with delivery partners 'Choral Humber' and 'North East Lincs Music Hub' to engage with potential young singers in primary schools and academies across North East Lincolnshire.

 Bells

-The Minster has 10 bells hung for normal full-circle ringing.
+The minster has 10 bells hung for full-circle ringing.
 They weigh a total of 4.3 tonnes, the tenor (the largest bell) weighing 18.25cwt and having a diameter of 4 feet.
 They are tuned to the key of E flat.
-They date from 1830 when three of them were cast by William Dobson, and several bellfounders have cast the rest since then, including John Taylor & Co and John Warner & Sons, the newest bells (the two lightest) being cast in 1962 by Mears and Stainbank.
-Frank Kennington (born 26 December 1933) was taught to ring at the Minster in 1945 by his father and became Tower Captain in 1955.
-He gave up the post in 2012 after 57 years because the stairs leading to the ringing room were getting too much for him.
+They date from 1830 when three were cast by William Dobson, and several bellfounders have cast the rest since then, including John Taylor & Co and John Warner & Sons, the newest bells (the two lightest) were cast in 1962 by Mears and Stainbank.

+Grounds

+The former churchyard is now 'St James Square' and was the subject of a £1.8 million redevelopment in 2021.
+The square features three permanent artworks: